PhD Student in School of Biological Sciences

-Andrew's passions involve sipping on a steaming cup of coffee, performing improvisational acting, playing ultimate frisbee, and learning through both reading and listening to podcasts.
-His coaching career began in middle school.
-In 7th grade he started by coaching youth women's soccer and later added a micro-mites team.
-His sports coaching continued into high school and college with coaching both men's soccer and the Georgia Tech Men's Ultimate team.
+Andrew's passions involve being a little bit too excited about his next cup of coffee, streaking up and down the ultimate frisbee field, and tearing through books and podcasts.
+His coaching career began in 7th grade when he signed up to lead a micro-mites soccer team.
+His sports coaching continued into high school and college with coaching both men's and women's soccer as well as the Georgia Tech Men's Ultimate Frisbee team.
 Andrew has a degree in Mechanical Engineering from Georgia Tech and has worked in sales as well as the HVAC industry.
-Andrew is now pursuing a Doctorate in Physical Therapy from Georgia State which will allow him to enhance his coaching abilities and improve the lives of his patients.
+Andrew is now pursuing a Doctorate in Physical Therapy from Georgia State which will further his one-on-one coaching abilities and improve the lives of his future patients.

-Andrew chose to become a leadership fellow to help others develop their leadership skills.
+Andrew chose to become a Leadership Fellow to inspire others to discover their leadership potential and enhance their leadership skills.
 As a Leading Edge graduate, Andrew is excited to help foster the growth of aspiring leaders and propel them towards achieving their goals.